The definition of sustainability is:

 Healthy Human Life defines fast fashion as three things: “it’s cheap, it’s trendy and it’s disposable.”
 With a carbon footprint that amounts to over 10% of our global greenhouse gas emissions, the industry responsible for 2.1 billion tonnes of Co2 emissions each year.
 Movements to make the industry more sustainable and eco-friendly are flooding the market and raising awareness about the urgent need for sustainability.

 As some massive brands make huge moves to become more sustainable, we expect to see remarkable growth in the coming years.
-Experts suggest that the What changes should we expect to see with this rise in sustainable fashion?
+Experts suggest that the sustainable fashion market should grow from the $6.14 billion we saw in 2020 to $8.25 billion by 2023.
+What changes should we expect to see with this rise in sustainable fashion?

 Across the world, fashion typically results in one truck of textile waste added to landfills or burned every second; this is due to garments being made with poor quality materials.
 Whereas, sustainable fashion focuses on using long-lasting materials, automatically shrinking the amount of waste produced each year.